 Dissertation Proposal

-After approval by this committee, a two-page, single-spaced summary of the proposal is submitted to the entire graduate faculty in Religious Studies and thence, if none object, to the Dean of the Graduate School.
+After approval by this committee, a two-page, single-spaced summary of the proposal is submitted to the entire graduate faculty in Religious Studies and then, if none object, to the Dean of the Graduate School.
 After acceptance of the prospectus, the student is admitted to candidacy for the Ph.D.